tobspr/RenderPipeline-Samples/00-Loading the pipeline/README.md

 This sample doesn't show anything fancy, however it is included for convenience.

 There are multiple possibities included of initializing the pipeline.
-The preferred way is shown in `main.py`
+The preferred way is shown in `main.py`, alternative ways are shown in `main-possibility2.py` and `main-possibility3.py`.